 Rivaroxaban is also a direct antagonist of the coagulation factor Xa, which is taken orally in tablet form.
 Due to its interference with secondary hemostasis, the oxazolidinon-derivative has no effects on platelet aggregation.
 Therefore, the primary wound closure remains intact.
 However, the wound is still fragile and can be opened easily, since the formation of the final fibrin clot is prevented by the interference with secondary hemostasis.
 Rivaroxaban is reabsorbed rapidly by the villi on the epithelia of the small intestine, and the concentration of the drug in the plasma is available within a maximum of two to four hours after administration.

 Marcumar is a vitamin K antagonist and inhibits the γ-carboxylation of glutamate.
 This prevents the synthesis and secretion of the coagulation factors X, IX, VII and II.
-Both primary and secondary hemostasis are restricted greatly.
+Both primary and secondary hemostasis is restricted greatly.
 Marcumar is also known as Phenprocoumon, and it is administered orally in the form of tablets.
 In chemical terms, Marcumar is a connection of 4-Hydroxycumarines.

 Effects of Antiplatelets